woodenconsulting/OpenCharts-For-Sencha-Touch-and-ExtJS/README.md

 #### Methods

 **renderChartData**

 Updates the chartData and refreshes the chart.
 Usually called after new chart data is grabbed via xhr.

 Properties
 - data {array}
 The array of data to update the chart with

+#### Events

+- elementMouseover
+- elementMouseout
+- tooltipShow
+- tooltipHide
+- elementClick
+- legendMouseover
+- stateChange

+Each event is an NVD3 event that has been bound to the ExtJS / Sencha Touch events system.
+Refer to the NVD3 event documentation here: https://github.com/novus/nvd3/wiki/API-Documentation#events